LionelSil/RepData_PeerAssessment1/PA1_template.md

 mm <- ((m2-1) - hh*12)*5
 ```

-It can be seen that the maximum steps per interval is 'r max(mydata3)`.
+It can be seen that the maximum average steps per interval is 206.1698113.
 This occurs in the interval commencing at 8 hour, 35 minutes.